Building-Energy-Modeling/Building-Modeling/README.md

 where $T_k$ denotes the indoor temperature at time step $k$, $u_k$ represents the control inputs (e.g., HVAC, heating/cooling power, supply air temperature, fan speed), $\omega_k$ denotes the external disturbances (e.g., outdoor temperature, solar irradiance, occupancy), and $f(\cdot)$ is a nonlinear function learned entirely from data.

 Black-box models can achieve strong predictive performance, particularly when large-scale sensor data is available.
-However, they typically
+However, they typically  lack interpretability and do not guarantee physical consistency (e.g., energy conservation, monotonic temperature response to heating input).
+Their generalization to unseen operating conditions or building configurations is also limited compared to physics-based approaches.

+This section covers two aspects of black-box modeling for building thermal dynamics.
+The first part introduces representative model structures commonly used to approximate the thermal dynamics function
+$f(\cdot)$, ranging from traditional machine learning methods such as support vector regression and gradient boosting trees to deep learning architectures such as MLP, LSTM, GRU, and TCN.
+The second part discusses model training strategies, including dataset construction, input feature selection, training objectives, and evaluation protocols.

 ### Model Structures

 ### Model Training